openKolibri/halo-90/readme.md

 Power profile readings show a `10.88 mA` power consumption with `60 uA` standard deviation.
 Projected battery life with a `220 mA` CR2032 cell is ~20.2 hours.

 #### Sparkle
 Sparkle mode is the best for minimal power draw and is implemented in a single line of code.
-At `~320 Hz`, the procesor wakes from deep sleep and runs the selection of which LED to light (if any).
+At `~320 Hz`, the processor wakes from deep sleep and runs the selection of which LED to light (if any).

 ```c
 rand()%15 ? ledLow(prevLed) : setLed(rand() % 90);
 ```

 Given a 1/15 chance, a random LED will light up.
-Othwerwise, any previously lit LEDs will be turned off.
+Otherwise, any previously lit LEDs will be turned off.
 This results in a more visually pleasing pattern over just randomly lighting LEDs, which produce sharper bursts of light.
-Since the processor is only awake `0.002%` of the time, and the LED has a chance of being on only `6.6%` of the time, the power consumption is quite minimial.
+Since the processor is only awake `0.002%` of the time, and the LED has a chance of being on only `6.6%` of the time, the power consumption is quite minimal.

 ![PWR-sparkle]

 Power profile readings show a `2.01 mA` power consumption with `327 uA` standard deviation.
 Projected battery life with a `220 mA` CR2032 cell is ~109.5 hours, (over 4.5 days).

 #### Power Managment
 Pressing and holding the button for `500 ms` will turn off all LEDs and put the cpu into deep sleep mode.
-In this mode the current draw is around `15 uA` and the only wake interupt is the button press.
+In this mode the current draw is around `15 uA` and the only wake interrupt is the button press.

 ![GIF-boot]